 That umbrella is held by Frank Beal.
 He is 40 years old, a personable and bright man from Chicago with degrees in engineering and city planning.
 Beal first came to state government in 1971 as the deputy director of the old Illinois Institute for Environmental Quality (IIEQ), where he worked for two years before leaving for a five-year stint at a similar post for the American Society of Planning Officials.
 Gov. James R. Thompson brought Beal back to the IIEQ in early 1977, but as director, and Thompson appointed him as the IINR's first director a year and a half later.

 Though IINR is officially the husbander of all the state's natural resources, energy is the resource that IIlinoisans are most concerned with lately.
-The IINR is the state's energy agency.
-It administers all federal energy programs, prepares energy contingency plans for the state, and runs the Coal and Energy Development Bond Fund to help finance sources of new energy while providing information and help to citizens, businesses, and governments who want to save more of the energy they already have.
+The IINR is the state's de facto energy agency.
+It administers all federal energy programs, prepares energy contingency plans for the state, and runs the Coal and Energy Development Bond Fund to help finance sources of new energy, all while providing information and help to citizens, businesses, and governments who want to save more of the energy they already have.

 All this makes Frank Beal the state's man on energy.
 It also makes what he says on the subject important.
 "The biggest role the state can play," he notes, "is to aid in the transition period—the transition from cheap to expensive energy, from nonrenewable fuels to renewable ones, perhaps from a petroleum-based economy to whatever it is we end up with next.
 People want outcomes.
 They want to be warm.
 Or they want mobility.
 I want safe, reliable, practical energy, and I believe that means alternative energies and conservation, which I regard as another form of alternative energy.
 I believe it is appropriate for state and federal governments to play this role."

-When they are very young, bureaucracies tend, like any child, to take on the traits of their parents.
-Because of this tendency, the disagreements that attend IINR's energy work (and there have been several) often really are disagreements with Beal's own philosophy.
+The disagreements that attend IINR's energy work (and there have been several) often really are disagreements with Beal's rather utilitarian approach.
 "Some people see energy issues as moral issues," he points out.
 "I don't.
 I see them as political, social, economic, and institutional ones.
 You have to be careful not to mix your personal and your political mandates."